About SOS Children

 We provide quality education and healthcare for the whole community

 Each child that lives in an SOS Children's Village receives quality education and healthcare.
-When we build facilities such as an SOS Nursery for young children, an SOS School, or an SOS Medical Centre, we often welcome the local community to use them too.
+When we build facilities such as an SOS Nursery for young children, an SOS School, or an SOS Medical Centre, we welcome the local community to use them too.
 Globally, over 130,000 children attend SOS Nurseries and Schools.

 We help to prevent children from being orphaned and abandoned

 Through our community outreach programmes, we help families care for their children.
 Our priority is that children stay with their biological or extended family, and our local partners work to make this possible via tailored services for families.
-This includes training for income-generating activities, counselling and parenting advice.

 We support families during emergencies

-Our established local networks mean that we're well placed to help children and families during emergencies.
+Our established local networks mean we're well placed to help children and families during emergencies.
 Currently we're providing vital humanitarian aid to families affected by Typhoon Haiyan in the Philippines, and the Syrian civil war.

 You can give a vulnerable child hope by becoming a sponsor